nanihm/Xanado/README.md

 ## CODE COPYRIGHT AND LICENSE

-The current code was written by Crawford Currie and is Copyright &copy; 2021-2023 Xanado Project.
-However it is built on the work of many people.
+The current code was written by Crawford Currie and is Copyright &copy; 2021-2024 Xanado Project.
+However it is built on the work of [many people](CONTRIBUTORS.md).
 All these individuals are acknowledged as sharing the copyright to parts of the work.

 The code is licensed under the terms of the
 [MIT license](https://en.wikipedia.org/wiki/MIT_License)
 as the most restrictive of the licenses of the contributory works.

-## Contributors
+## CONTRIBUTORS
 Xanado builds on previous work by many people, most notably Hans Hübner, Daniel Weck, Elijah Sawyers, Andrew Appel, Guy Jacobsen, and Joshua Lewis, and the many people who they in turn based their work